MicrosoftDocs/azure-devops-docs/docs/pipelines/process/set-variables-scripts.md

 ## About `task.setvariable`

 When you add a variable with `task.setvariable`, the following tasks can use the variable using macro syntax `$(myVar)`.
 The variable will only be available to tasks in the same stage by default.
 If you add the parameter `isoutput`, the syntax to call your variable changes.
-See [Set an output variable in the same job](#set-an-output-variable-in-the-same-job).
+See [Set an output variable for use in the same job](#set-an-output-variable-for-use-in-the-same-job).

 # [Bash](#tab/bash)